 - Dimension reduction condenses the information content of a multitude of data series into a small manageable set of factors or functions.
 This reduction is important for forecasting with macro variables because many data series have only limited and highly correlated information content. (view post here).

 - Nowcasting tracks a meaningful macroeconomic trend in a timely and consistent fashion.
 An important challenge for macro trend indicators is timeliness.
 Unlike financial market data, economic series have monthly or quarterly frequency, giving only 4-12 observations per year.
 For example, GDP growth, the broadest measure of economic activity, is typically only published quarterly with one to three months delay.
 Hence, it is necessary to integrate lower and higher-frequency indicators and to make use of data releases with different time lags.

 In recent years, dynamic factor models have become a popular method for both dimension reduction and nowcasting.
 Dynamic factor models extract the communal underlying factor behind timely economic reports and translate the information of many data series into a single underlying trend (view post here and here).
-This single underlying trend is then interpreted conceptually, for example as “broad economic growth” or “inflation expectations”.
-Also, financial conditions of an economy can be estimated by using dynamic factor models that distil a broad array of financial variables (view post here).
+This single underlying trend is then interpreted conceptually, for example, as “broad economic growth” or “inflation expectations”.
+Also, the financial conditions of an economy can be estimated by using dynamic factor models that distill a broad array of financial variables (view post here).